cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-Omid is a ``flexible, reliable, high performant and scalable ACID transactional framework'' [@www-apacheomid] for NoSQL databases, developed by Yahoo for HBase and contributed to the Apache community Most NoSQL databases, do not natively support ACID transactions.
+Omid is a

+> ``flexible, reliable, high performant and scalable ACID
+> transactional framework'' [@www-apacheomid]

+for NoSQL databases,
+developed by Yahoo for HBase and contributed to the Apache community Most NoSQL databases, do not natively support ACID transactions.
 Omid employs a lock free approach from concurrency and can scale beyond 100,000 transactions per second.
-At Yahoo, millions of transactions per day are processed by Omid. [@www-yahooomid].
+At Yahoo, millions of transactions per day are processed by Omid [@www-yahooomid].

 Omid is currently in the Apache Incubator.
 All projects accepted by the Apache Software Foundation (ASF) undergo an incubation period